nolanlawson/emoji-picker-element/README.md

 ]
 ```

 You can fetch the emoji JSON file from wherever you want.
-However, it's recommended that your server expose an `ETag` header.
-If so, `emoji-picker-element` can avoid re-downloading the entire JSON file over and over again.
+However, it's recommended that your server expose an `ETag` header – if so, `emoji-picker-element` can avoid re-downloading the entire JSON file over and over again.
 Instead, it will fire off a `HEAD` request and just check the `ETag`.

-If the server hosting the JSON file is not the same as the one containing the emoji picker, then it will also need to expose `Access-Control-Allow-Origin: *` and `Access-Control-Allow-Headers: *`.
+If the server hosting the JSON file is not the same as the one containing the emoji picker, then cross-origin server will also need to expose `Access-Control-Allow-Origin: *` and `Access-Control-Allow-Headers: *`.
 (Note that `jsdelivr` already does this, which is why it is the default.)

 Unfortunately [Safari does not support `Access-Control-Allow-Headers`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Access-Control-Expose-Headers#Browser_compatibility), meaning that the `ETag` header will not be available cross-origin.
 In that case, `emoji-picker-element` will fall back to the less performant option.
+If you want to avoid this, host the JSON on the same server as your web app.

 ### Offline-first

-By default, `emoji-picker-element` will use the "stale while revalidate" strategy the second time it loads.
-In other words, it will use any existing data it finds in IndexedDB, and lazily update via the `dataSource` in case data has changed.
-This means it will work offline-first the second time it runs.
+`emoji-picker-element` uses a "stale while revalidate" strategy to update emoji data.
+In other words, it will use any existing data it finds in IndexedDB, and lazily update via the `dataSource` in case that data has changed.
+This means it will work [offline-first](http://offlinefirst.org/) the second time it runs.

 If you would like to manage the database yourself (e.g. to ensure that it's correctly populated before displaying the `Picker`), then create a new `Database` instance and wait for its `ready()` promise to resolve: